 According to Mavrck, “micro-influencers are everyday consumers who have 500 – 5,000 highly engaged followers around relevant topics.”
 However, you could still consider a person with up to 10,000 followers to be a micro-influencer.

 These are individuals who have much smaller followings than big-name celebrities, but their audience tends to be fiercely loyal and highly engaged.
 They’re often experts in their industry and deeply respected for their knowledge and insight.

 As a result, they have an inherent level of trust with their audience, and their opinion is as good as gold.

 A More Realistic (and Affordable) Option

-If you just don’t have the means to target the Taylor Swifts of the world to promote your brand, the next best thing is go after micro-influencers in your industry.
-For example, a company selling a IT security product might seek out an influential security expert with 8,000 Twitter followers who hang on their every word.
+If you just don’t have the means to target the Taylor Swift of the world to promote your brand, the next best thing is to go after micro-influencers in your industry.
+For example, a company selling an IT security product might seek out an influential security expert with 8,000 Twitter followers who hang on to their every word.

 Or, a marketing software startup might target a tech blogger with 6,500 email subscribers.
 You get the idea.